NATIONAL HOME FUNERAL ALLIANCE

 Q. What exactly is a home funeral?

-A. A home funeral happens when a loved one is cared for at home or in prepared space after death, giving family and friends time to gather and participate in:
+A. A home funeral happens when a person's body is cared for at home or in prepared space after death, giving family and friends time to gather and participate in:

-• keeping the body cool with noninvasive techniques, such as ice
+• keeping the body cool with ice or air conditioning

 • filing the death certificate and obtaining transport and burial permits

-• transporting the deceased to the place of burial or cremation
+• transporting the deceased to the place of disposition

 • facilitating the final disposition, such as digging the grave in a natural burial